statechannels/go-nitro/docs/protocol-tutorial/0002-outcomes.md

 - an `allocationType` identifier
 - optional `metadata`

 The `allocationType` identifier is usually set to 0, meaning "simple".
-Other values are "withdraw helper" and "guarantee" which we will explain shortly.
 Simple allocations do not have any `metadata`.

-### Withdraw Helpers

-When `allocationType` is set to `withdrawHelper`, the metadata will be decoded as an `address` and `callData` pair.
-The `execute` method on the contract at `address` will be called with `callData` and `amount` immediately after funds are transferred.

 ### Guarantees